 The SP CSI reporting on PUCCH Activation/Deactivation MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
 It has a fixed size of 16 bits with following fields:

+- T: If LTM candidate cell(s) is configured for the UE within the cell group, this field indicates the type of the SP CSI reporting.
+If this field is set to 1,the SP CSI reporting is for LTM, otherwise the SP CSI reporting is for the serving cell.
+If LTM candidate cell(s) is not configured for the UE within the cell group, the R bit is present instead;

 - Serving Cell ID: This field indicates the identity of the Serving Cell for which the MAC CE applies.
 The length of the field is 5 bits;

 - BWP ID: This field indicates a UL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
 The length of the BWP ID field is 2 bits;

-- Si: This field indicates the activation/deactivation status of the Semi-Persistent CSI report configuration within csi-ReportConfigToAddModList, as specified in TS 38.331 [5].
-S0 refers to the report configuration which includes PUCCH resources for SP CSI reporting in the indicated BWP and has the lowest CSI-ReportConfigId within the list with type set to semiPersistentOnPUCCH, S1 to the report configuration which includes PUCCH resources for SP CSI reporting in the indicated BWP and has the second lowest CSI-ReportConfigId and so on.
+- Si: This field indicates the activation/deactivation status of the Semi-Persistent CSI report configuration within ltm-CSI-ReportConfigToAddModList if T is present and set to 1, otherwise this field indicates the activation/deactivation status of the Semi-Persistent CSI report configuration within csi-ReportConfigToAddModList, as specified in TS 38.331 [5].
+S0 refers to the report configuration which includes PUCCH resources for SP CSI reporting in the indicated BWP and has the lowest LTM-CSI-ReportConfigId /CSI-ReportConfigId within the list with type set to semiPersistentOnPUCCH, S1 to the report configuration which includes PUCCH resources for SP CSI reporting in the indicated BWP and has the second lowest LTM-CSI-ReportConfigId /CSI-ReportConfigId and so on.
 If the number of report configurations within the list with type set to semiPersistentOnPUCCH in the indicated BWP is less than i + 1, MAC entity shall ignore the Si field.
 The Si field is set to 1 to indicate that the corresponding Semi-Persistent CSI report configuration shall be activated.
 The Si field is set to 0 to indicate that the corresponding Semi-Persistent CSI report configuration i shall be deactivated.
 If the Semi-Persistent CSI report configuration i is configured with csi-ReportSubConfigList, the Si field is set to 0 to additionally indicate that all SubConfigurations within csi-ReportSubConfigList shall be deactivated;

 - R: Reserved bit, set to 0.